-LaCie Blade Runner review
+LaCie Blade Runner full review

 It’s hard to get excited about hard disks.
 After all, they’re purely functional devices that perform a single, specific task, and from an aesthetic point of view they generally just consist of a boring rectangular lump of metal and plastic.
 And, let’s face it, even Apple struggles to make its Time Capsule storage devices look interesting.